mnaoumov/obsidian-refresh-preview/README.md

 ![Demo](images/demo.gif)

-Also the plugin adds the `Refresh Preview: Refresh Preview` command to the command palette.
+Also the plugin adds the `Refresh Preview: Refresh` command to the command palette.

 ## Installation